-Searching Catalyst and using the Find It button are the best ways to determine what kind of subscription the library has and how to get your hands (or eyes, as the case may be) on it.
+Searching Catalyst is a great way to determine what kind of subscription the library has and how to get your hands (or eyes, as the case may be) on it.
 To get the most comprehensive set of results for your search, make sure the "Include articles at other libraries" box in the top left corner of the page is checked.

-When you click the "Find It!" button, you will be taken to a record for the article in Catalyst.
+Searching in Catalyst will show you a record for each article matching your search.
 That record will tell you whether this is available electronically, in print, both, or neither.
 If it is available, you will see a message "Online Access" near the top of the page.

 Follow a link and you'll be taken to the article.

 If the library subscribes in print, you need to find the call number for the journal in Catalyst.
 Then go to the moving stacks on the 3rd floor of the library where the journals are.
 Catalyst shows the call number so you know where to find it on 3rd Libe.

 If the print copy is only at St. Olaf, log in to Catalyst, then click the St. Olaf Library entry to expand it.
 Find the issue you need, then click the Request link to have the journal sent over to Carleton, where you can pick it up at the Circulation Desk.